microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

     bbox.ShowRotationHandleForZ = false;
     ```

-1. (Optional) Assign prefabs and materials for HoloLens 2 style Bounding Box.
+1. (Optional) Assign prefabs and materials for the HoloLens 2 style Bounding Box.
 This still requires assignments through the inspector since the materials and prefabs should be dynamically loaded.

 > [!NOTE]
 > Using Unity's 'Resources' folder or [Shader.Find]( https://docs.unity3d.com/ScriptReference/Shader.Find.html) for dynamically loading shaders is not recommended since shader permutations may be missing at runtime.